nextlevelshit/medium/README.md

 ## How we are fooled by trivial and linear solutions
 A concession of complexity

+> „Explanations exist; they have existed for all time; there is always a well-known solution to every human problem—neat, plausible, and wrong.“ — Henry Louis Mencken

 ## Skateboarding habits
 Decrease latency of positive experience referred after bad ones